harness/developer-hub/docs/continuous-delivery/cd-advanced/cd-helm-category/deploy-helm-charts.md

 ![](./static/deploy-helm-charts-03.png)

-If you haven't set up a Harness Delegate, you can add one as part of the connector setup.
+If you haven't set up a Harness Delegate, you can add one as part of the Connector setup.
 This process is described in [Helm CD Quickstart](../../onboard-cd/cd-quickstarts/helm-cd-quickstart.md) and [Install a Kubernetes Delegate](../../../platform/2_Delegates/advanced-installation/install-a-kubernetes-delegate.md).

 Once your Helm chart is added, it appears in the **Manifests** section.
 For example: